 Volunteer Opportunities for our Signature Lines of Service:

-ADULT & FAMILY LITERACY (2-3 hours per week; training is 12 hours, broken into sessions)
+ADULT & FAMILY LITERACY (2-3 hours per week; training is 3 hours)

 - English Language Learners affords speakers of other languages the opportunity to improve their English language speaking, reading and writing skills.
 Tutors currently work with students whose first language is Spanish, Chinese, Korean, Arabic and more.
 Additionally, Read for Literacy volunteers will also assist these students in preparing for completion of their US Citizenship test.